 St. Nikolaus, Mariahilf, Hötting and Mühlau

 Wenn man so will, nahm Innsbruck im 12.
 Jahrhundert seinen Anfang bei den bunten Häusern am nördlichen Innufer.
 1133 wurde in den heutigen Stadtteilen Mariahilf und St. Nikolaus von den Fürsten von Andechs ein Markt gegründet, von dem man in Urkunden als Ynbruggen spoke.
 As the town slowly moved across the Inn, the name "Inn" became established for the parts north of the bridge.
 Anpruggen.
-Even then, Innsbruck was an important hub for trade.
-A considerable proportion of the goods traffic between the German lands in the north and the northern Italian cities in the south travelled via Innsbruck.
+Even back then, Innsbruck was an important hub for trade.
+A considerable proportion of the goods traffic between the German lands in the north and the large Italian cities in the south travelled via Innsbruck.
 For a long time, the road led to the west via today's Schneeburggasse in Hötting, as the area of land in the valley, which is now the Höttinger Au, was a marshland.
-The Mariahilfstraße along the Inn was only opened up as a main transport route with the increase in trade in the 16th century.
+The Mariahilfstraße on the Inn was only opened up as a main transport route with the increase in trade in the 16th century, after Ferdinand II had the Kranewitter Allee built.
+Silver from Schwaz and salt from Hall were traded along the salt road towards Switzerland.
+Until 1837, the main road through the Obere Anpruggen officially as Obere Innbrückenstraße known.
+It was given the name Mariahilfstraße by the parish of the same name.
+It was not until the opening of the Kettenbrücke bridge in Saggen in the 19th century and the shift towards today's Rennweg and Innrain that Mariahilfstraße lost its importance as an arterial road.

 The transport routes to the east led directly through today's St-Nikolaus-Gasse.
 For a very long time, St Nicholas was considered a wretched part of the city.
 It is no coincidence that the district bears the name of St Nicholas of Myra, as he was, among other things, the patron saint of those less favoured by life, such as prostitutes and criminals.
 St. Nicholas was home to everything that was not wanted in the city but was necessary for its functioning, such as the execution site, popularly known as Köpflplatz, and the penitentiary and workhouse.
 From the Middle Ages until 1789, the special sickhouse for people with infectious diseases such as the plague was located here.
 While the normal hospital was still in the immediate vicinity of the town, the infectious sick and the socially most vulnerable in society were kept further away from the centre.
 The Jewish cemetery was also located in St. Nikolaus am Judenbühel, just below the Alpine Zoo.
 The drinking water pipeline from the Nordkette, which was built under Maximilian in 1485 and fed Innsbruck's fountains, ran through St. Nikolaus.
 Innsbruck was very fortunate to have access to fresh drinking water from the nearby mountains.
 Until the drinking water pipeline was built, Innsbruck, like other towns, was dependent on the water in the fountains.
 The water was often stale and full of pathogens.
 It was not for nothing that beer and wine were considered safer everyday drinks than water.